Slackermanz/OSMEM/README.md

 ## OSMEM
-Ontological Self-Model External Memory System for Knowledge Sharing Between AI Agents
+Ontological Self-Model External Memory system for knowledge sharing between AI Agents

 ## What is OSMEM and why is it needed?